231B264/Sky/README.md

 # Sky
-- Moon i the Sky.
+- Moon is the Sky.
 - Sky is Blue.
 - Blue is Color.